 Remain physically with the kids as long as you can

-A lot of parents that come into the Law Office of Bryan Fagan, PLLC for a consultation will mention that they’ve moved out of the family home already because of the acrimony between themselves and their spouses.
+Many parents who come into the Law Office of Bryan Fagan, PLLC for a consultation will mention that they’ve moved out of the family home already because of the acrimony between themselves and their spouses.

-While this makes sense in terms of avoiding conflict and reducing stress it can be extremely detrimental to a father’s chances of getting 50/50 custody.
+While this makes sense in avoiding conflict and reducing stress, it can be extremely detrimental to a father’s chances of getting 50/50 custody.

-Leaving the home without the kids, even for a really good reason, can show a judge that you are not as committed to your kids as you may be professing.
-The best advice that can provided to you the reader is to take the children with you if you intend to leave the martial home.
+Leaving home without the kids, even for an excellent reason, can show a judge that you are not as committed to your kids as you may be professing.
+The best advice that can be provided to you, the reader, is to take the children with you if you intend to leave the marital home.

-A person’s whole persona, attitude and outlook can change dramatically based on how frequently they are able to see their children.
-Remembering why you’re going through this process and who the divorce may actually stand to benefit in certain ways can go a long ways towards keeping a Dad mentally fit during the Texas divorce process.
+A person’s whole persona, attitude, and outlook can change dramatically based on how frequently they can see their children.
+Remembering why you’re going through this process and who the divorce may actually stand to benefit in certain ways can go a long way towards keeping a Dad mentally fit during the Texas divorce process.

 Texas House Bill 453

 Texas House Bill 453 is currently pending in the House of Representatives Juvenile Justice and Family Issues Committee, which would seek to allow for equal custody for both parents during a divorce in Texas.
-While it is unlikely for this bill to advance towards becoming a law in this legislative session, the importance of the bill cannot be understated.
+While it is unlikely for this bill to advance towards becoming law in this legislative session, the bill's importance cannot be understated.

-The text of the bill reads that judges “Shall” enter a possession schedule that divides time equally between parents while the divorce is proceeding.
-As with most efforts to change the law, it may take time for this bill to move within the legislative apparatus but it’s introduction does show that there is at least a perception that the law does not treat mothers and fathers the same when it comes to the subject of child custody.
+The bill's text reads that judges “Shall” enter a possession schedule that divides time equally between parents while the divorce is proceeding.
+As with most efforts to change the law, it may take time for this bill to move within the legislative apparatus, but its introduction does show that there is at least a perception that the law does not treat mothers and fathers the same when it comes to the subject of child custody.

-While change may be afoot for divorcing fathers in Texas, the reality of the situation is that fathers need every advantage they can get when it comes to trying to win 50/50 custody of their children in a divorce.
+While change may be afoot for divorcing fathers in Texas, the reality of the situation is that fathers need every advantage they can get when trying to win 50/50 custody of their children in a divorce.

-The family law attorneys with the Law Office of Bryan Fagan, PLLC realize that the most important part of representing a parent are the children that are involved.
-If you have specific questions about your family and how your relationship with your children may change as a result of going through a divorce, please contact our office today in order to set up an appointment with one of our attorneys.
+The family law attorneys with the Law Office of Bryan Fagan, PLLC, realize that the most important part of representing a parent is the children involved.
+If you have specific questions about your family and how your relationship with your children may change due to going through a divorce, please contact our office today to set up an appointment with one of our attorneys.